kmalloy24/kylemalloy.com/hugo-files/content/about/index.md

 ---
 title: "About Me"
-description: "Welcome to my blog!"
+description: "About"
 slug: "about"

-series_order: 2
+showPagination : false
 showLikes: false
 showViews: false
 showReadingTime: false